 “We’ve got to take care of the mental wellness of our teams.
 People who choose to go into medicine are focused on taking care of other people, but we have to make sure they know it’s okay to take care of themselves too,” says Love.
 “It’s important as an organization that we provide those resources.”

 One thing Ochsner is focused on right now is reducing the stigma associated with mental health.
 They’ve piloted programs to reach out to caregivers and give them someone to talk to in an informal way.
 “We have a formal employee assistance program, but there also needs to be a middle piece with 24/7 access,” says Love.
 “We need programs and interventions where people are able to talk with other caregivers who are experiencing the same things.”

-While the past year has been difficult, Love remains optimistic.
+While the pandemic has been difficult to navigate, Love remains optimistic.
 Despite the immense challenges her organization has encountered, she always tries to look for the silver linings.
 “Everything has one, even if it’s sometimes hard to see,” she says.
 “It helps you to keep motivated to move forward.”